AshishBodhankar/deploy-YoloV3-obj-detection-using-FastAPI/README.md

 # Deploy-YoloV3-obj-detection-using-FastAPI

-## This lab is all about seeing how it feels to deploy a computer vision model trained to detect common objects in images.
+### This lab is all about seeing how it feels to deploy a YoloV3 model trained to detect common objects in images.
 Model is deployed on localhost using FastAPI

 API is coded using FastAPI, but the serving is done using 🔗uvicorn, which is a really fast Asynchronous Server Gateway Interface (ASGI) implementation.
 Both technologies are closely interconnected.
 Knowing that uvicorn handles the serving is sufficient for the purpose of this lab.